18F/handbook/_pages/locations/washington-dc.md

 ### Once inside GSA

-When entering from the F Street entrance, continue straight past security down the hallway in front of you.
-At the end of the hallway, take the elevators up to floor four.
-Once out of the elevators, take two quick right turns and you'll be in the fourth floor infill.
-A map is here.
+TTS is located on floor three, wing one.
+When entering from the F Street entrance, go left once you pass through security.
+Walk down the hallway to the set of elevators or stairs.
+Take the elevators or stairs up to floor three.
+Once out of the elevators, take a right turn.
+If you use the stairs, take a left turn out of the stairwell.

 ## How do I...